facebook

 “Listen, I will tell you a mystery!
 We will not all die, but we will all be changed… Death has been swallowed up in victory.” – 1 Corinthians 15:51-54 (NRSV)

 Reflection: Paul reveals the mystery of the resurrection, promising a transformation that transcends the limitations of our earthly bodies.
-This powerful assurance energizes believers with a vision of the final judgment where death is vanquished, highlighting the great love and victory in Christ Jesus.
+This powerful assurance energizes believers with a vision of the final judgment where death is vanquished, highlighting the great love and victory found in Christ Jesus.

 Luke 23:43